imsushant12/AWS-Notes/53_AWS_Amplify.md

   amplify push
   ```

-  - Provisions resources using CloudFormation.
+  - Provisions resources using CloudFormation

 4. **Use Amplify Libraries in Frontend**